 INSCYD works so precisely and reproducibly that scientists at Stanford University use this technology to support their study results.
 With this technology it is not only possible to set targeted individual training goals, but also, for example, to determine the running shoes (and other equipment) with which the respective athlete will run most economically.

-So start training for real, start training with INSCYD.
+Start training for real, start training with INSCYD.